Filling with separating curves

-\end{enumerate} \end{proof} \textbf{Note:} If a permutation $\phi\in\Sigma_{8g}$ satisfies the properties $(1)-(6)$ of Proposition \ref{prop_of_phi_alpha_beta}, then we call it a \textit{ filling permutation}.\\ Given a minimally intersecting separating filling pair $(\alpha,\beta)$ on $S_g$, we have $\phi=\phi^{(\alpha,\beta)}$, a filling permutation.
-In Theorem \ref{thm:5.3}, we study the converse part, in particular, we prove that every filling permutation is realized by a minimally intersecting separating filling pair.
+If a permutation $\phi\in\Sigma_{8g}$ satisfies the properties $(1)-(6)$ of Proposition \ref{prop_of_phi_alpha_beta}, then we call it a \textit{ filling permutation}.
+Given a minimally intersecting separating filling pair $(\alpha,\beta)$ on $S_g$, we have that $\phi=\phi^{(\alpha,\beta)}$ is a filling permutation.
+Conversely, in Theorem \ref{thm:5.3} below, we prove that every filling permutation is realized by a minimally intersecting separating filling pair.